futarchy-fi/docs/dao/integration.md

 - **Default:** 1% difference between YES and NO (YES > NO + 1%).
 - **Critical proposals:** Require higher thresholds (e.g. 5–10%).
 - **Sponsored futarchy:** Threshold may scale with sponsorship size, ensuring bigger proposals need stronger market support.
+(This scaling is a governance rule defined by the DAO or FAO, not enforced implicitly by the protocol.)

 ---